 Best Beer Spots in Prague

 Prague’s love for beer runs deep, and we hope you’ve found tons of great spots to indulge in their favourite drink with our guide.
 If you’re looking for more information to plan your adventure, or simply get inspired, click here to find tons of helpful tips and tricks.
-For all the latest news at Famous Hostels, follow us or subscribe on Instagram, Facebook, and Youtube.
+For all the latest news at Famous Hostels, follow us or subscribe on Instagram, Facebook, Pinterest, and Youtube.